Receive Touch Point magazine directly in your email inbox.

 A recent recipient of a scholarship from the CON Student Emergency Fund, knew that burden all too well.
 Debra Thomas (’18) had her home in the US Virgin Islands devastated by Hurricanes Irma and Maria.
 Thomas faced the choice of paying for gas to maintain her generator running or paying her tuition to complete her nursing degree.
 Thankfully, due to the Freeman's generosity, it was a decision she never had to make.
 Thomas graduated this past Spring and plans to continue her education to become a Nurse Practitioner specializing in Women’s Health to help her home in a way where it is needed most.
 The Freemans and Thomas both know the importance of helping those who need it most when they need it most.

 Join Tom and Sue’s commitment by donating to the CON Student Emergency Fund.
 The fund will be featured as the College of Nursing’s Giving Tuesday priority this November.
 Check back in November about how you can help students like Thomas by providing necessary financial aid and, more importantly, the type of compassion that makes nurses who they are.

-Contact Katie Robertson at email@example.com or 330-672-8753 about how you can make a difference in our students’ lives.
+Contact Corey Hukill at firstname.lastname@example.org or 330-672-8753 about how you can make a difference in our students’ lives.